kerchner/r-public-health/_episodes/01-rstudio-intro.md

 - "How to interact with R?"
 - "How to manage your environment?"
 - "How to install packages?"
+- "How to work in R Markdown documents?"
 objectives:
 - "Describe the purpose and use of each pane in the RStudio IDE"
 - "Locate buttons and options in the RStudio IDE"